Celesca/hack2gather/README.md

 # Hack2gather

+📚 Dear Frontend developer,

+please find attached the frontend folder in `/frontend` Feel free to install other dependencies but let me know if you are installing one.

+Run the code with `npm run dev` because I use Vite.

+Don't forget to use `npm run lint` to formatting your code to clean code.

 📘 Dear Backend developer, (Including Hongyok, Owen and Kaew)

 please find attached the user story in the Backend folder's `Story.MD` to did your works!